Marcus-Friis/data-in-the-wild/README.md

 │   │       └───title.ratings.tsv
 │   │
-│   ├───interim                                     <- Directory for all files that aren't raw or fully processed │   │   │   ├───annotated.csv                       <- All raw data annotations, outputted from Label-Studio │   │   │   ├───annotated_aggregate.csv             <- Aggregate of annotated.csv, aggregates all annotations per comment into one
+│   ├───interim                                     <- Directory for all files that aren't raw or fully processed │   │   ├───annotated.csv                           <- All raw data annotations, outputted from Label-Studio │   │   ├───annotated_aggregate.csv                 <- Aggregate of annotated.csv, aggregates all annotations per comment into one
-│   │   │   ├───match.csv                           <- File for joining IMDb data with YouTube trailer data, composite file of the files found in /match
+│   │   ├───match.csv                               <- File for joining IMDb data with YouTube trailer data, composite file of the files found in /match
-│   │   │   ├───release_dates.csv                   <- Release dates scraped from IMDb with imdbscraper
+│   │   ├───release_dates.csv                       <- Release dates scraped from IMDb with imdbscraper
-│   │   │   └───trailers.csv                        <- All collected trailers with non-trailers removed
+│   │   ├───trailers.csv                            <- All collected trailers with non-trailers removed
 │   │   │
 │   │   ├───match                                   <- Directory for all match.csv files needed for join IMDb and YouTube │   │   │   ├───amazon_match.csv